apache/mesos/docs/Home.md

 1. [Download Mesos 0.9.0-incubating](http://www.apache.org/dyn/closer.cgi/incubator/mesos/mesos-0.9.0-incubating/)
 1. Run configure (there are a few different helper scripts that wrap the `configure` script called configure.<type-of-os>)
     1. In OS X: run `./configure.macosx`.
 If you're running Mountain Lion, you may need to follow the instructions [here](https://issues.apache.org/jira/browse/MESOS-261?focusedCommentId=13447058&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-13447058) and [here](https://issues.apache.org/jira/browse/MESOS-285).
-    1. In Linux, you can probably just run `./configure --with-webui --with-included-zookeeper`.
-These flags are what we recommend; advanced users may want to exclude these flags or use others, see [Mesos Command-Line Flags](Configuration.textile).
+    1. In Linux, you can probably just run `./configure`, which includes the web UI and included Zookeeper.
+Advanced users may want to exclude these options or include other options, see [Mesos Command-Line Flags](Configuration.textile).
 1. run `make`

 ### NOTES: